Cascoda/cascoda-sdk/docs/guides/flashing.md

 - Connect J-Link to Chili2D via debug adapter
 - Power the Chili2D
 - Connect the J-Link to the the host PC
-- Run the SEGGER J-Link GDB Server
+- Run the SEGGER J-Flash Lite
 - Set the target device (M2351...
 For Chili2, NANO120... for Chili1)
 - Set the target interface to SWD
 - Click OK